Now entering the roster of local plant-based food: butter.

 Saganà’s coconut spread is made from 81 percent pure, non-hydrogenated coconut oil, 15 percent water, and 1.5 percent salt.

 It was originally produced for the Swiss-EU market since Saganà saw that the European market was mature and ready for sustainable food alternatives.
 The choices for dairy-free and lactose-free substitutes for milk and cheese are growing fast with many conscious consumers seeking it and willing to pay for it.

-Prior to the pandemic, Saganà had the chance to market test its plant-based butter in five key cities in Germany (Berlin, Hamburg, Munich, Dusseldorf and Stuttgart) for three months, and in Geneva, Switzerland.
-According to Romero-Faude, the feedback was favorable especially from vegans, vegetarians, gourmands and those with an intolerance for certain food.
+Prior to the pandemic, Saganà had the chance to market test its plant-based butter in five key cities in Germany (Berlin, Hamburg, Munich, Dusseldorf, and Stuttgart) for three months, and in Geneva, Switzerland.
+According to Romero-Faude, the feedback was favorable, especially from vegans, vegetarians, gourmands, and those with an intolerance for certain foods.

 “The steep cost of air freight due to the pandemic affected us more than the reduced production hours and delayed shipments following the imposed COVID-19 protocols.
 It was impractical to export our chilled vegan butter last year, thus, we decided to apply for the Food and Drug Administration’s approval and introduce it to retailers in Manila for market testing,” says Romero-Faude.

 She also notes that many Filipinos are more health- and quality-conscious now, which means consumers are more discerning of ingredients and appreciative of premium brands with purpose.